multi-learn/summit/docs/source/tutorials/example4.rst

 - The number of views in the :python:`"nbView"` attribute,
 - The number of different labels in the :python:`"nbClass"` attribute,
-- The number of examples in the :python:`"datasetLength"` attribute.
+- The number of samples in the :python:`"datasetLength"` attribute.

 Now, the dataset is ready to be used in the platform.
 Let's suppose it is stored in ``path/to/file.hdf5``, then by setting the ``pathf:`` line of the config file to ``pathf: path/to/`` and the ``name:`` line to ``name: ["file.hdf5"]``, the benchmark will run on the created dataset.

-Adding additional information on the examples
+Adding additional information on the samples
 ---------------------------------------------

-In order to be able to analyze the results with more clarity, one can add the examples IDs to the dataset, by adding a dataset to the metadata group.
+In order to be able to analyze the results with more clarity, one can add the samples IDs to the dataset, by adding a dataset to the metadata group.

 Let's suppose that the objects we are trying to classify between "Human", "Animal" and "Object" are all people, bears, cars, planes, and birds.
 And that one has a ``.csv`` file with an ID for each of them (:python:`"john_115", "doe_562", "bear_112", "plane_452", "bird_785", "car_369", ...` for example)

-Then as long as the IDs order corresponds to the example order in the lines of the previous matrices, to add the IDs in the hdf5 file, just add :
+Then as long as the IDs order corresponds to the sample order in the lines of the previous matrices, to add the IDs in the hdf5 file, just add :

 .. code-block:: python

-    # Let us suppose that the examples have string ids, available in a csv file,
+    # Let us suppose that the samples have string ids, available in a csv file,
     # they can be stored in the HDF5 and will be used in the result analysis.
-    example_ids = np.genfromtxt(example_ids_path, delimiter=',')
+    sample_ids = np.genfromtxt(sample_ids_path, delimiter=',')

     # To sore the strings in an HDF5 dataset, be sure to use the S<max_length> type,
     # do not modify the name of the dataset.
-    metadata_group.create_dataset("example_ids",
+    metadata_group.create_dataset("sample_ids",
-                                  data=np.array(example_ids).astype(np.dtype("S100")),
+                                  data=np.array(sample_ids).astype(np.dtype("S100")),
                                   dtype=np.dtype("S100"))

-Be sure to keep the name :python:`"example_ids"`, as it is mandatory for the platform to find the dataset in the file.
+Be sure to keep the name :python:`"sample_ids"`, as it is mandatory for the platform to find the dataset in the file.